apecloud/kbcli/docs/user_docs/cli/kbcli_cluster_create_kafka.md

       --node-port-enabled              Whether NodePort service is enabled, default is false -o, --output format                  Prints the output in the specified format.
 Allowed values: JSON and YAML (default yaml)
-      --pod-anti-affinity string       Pod anti-affinity type, one of: (Preferred, Required) (default "Preferred") --publicly-accessible            Specify whether the cluster can be accessed from the public internet.
-      --rbac-enabled                   Specify whether rbac resources will be created by client, otherwise KubeBlocks server will try to create rbac resources.
+      --pod-anti-affinity string       Pod anti-affinity type, one of: (Preferred, Required) (default "Preferred") --rbac-enabled                   Specify whether rbac resources will be created by client, otherwise KubeBlocks server will try to create rbac resources.
       --replicas int                   The number of Kafka broker replicas for combined mode.
 Legal values [1, 3, 5]. (default 1)
       --sasl-enable                    Enable authentication using SASL/PLAIN for Kafka.
       --storage float                  Data Storage size, the unit is Gi.
 Value range [1, 10000]. (default 10) --storage-class string           The StorageClass for Kafka Data Storage.
       --storage-enable                 Enable storage for Kafka.
-      --tenancy string                 The tenancy of cluster.
-Legal values [SharedNode, DedicatedNode]. (default "SharedNode")
-      --termination-policy string      The termination policy of cluster.
+      --tenancy string                 Tenancy options, one of: (SharedNode, DedicatedNode) (default "SharedNode") --termination-policy string      The termination policy of cluster.
 Legal values [DoNotTerminate, Halt, Delete, WipeOut]. (default "Delete")
       --tolerations strings            Tolerations for cluster, such as "key=value:effect,key:effect", for example '"engineType=mongo:NoSchedule", "diskType:NoSchedule"'
       --topology-keys stringArray      Topology keys for affinity